wwarthen/RomWBW/Source/Images/d_hitechc/Readme.txt

 maintains HI-TECH C at https://github.com/agn453/HI-TECH-Z80-C.

-The manual is available in the Doc/Language directory, HI-TECH Z80 C Compiler Manual.txt
+The manual is available in the Doc/Language directory, HI-TECH Z80 C Compiler Manual.txt.

 A good blog post about the HI-TECH C Compiler is available at https://techtinkering.com/2008/10/22/installing-the-hi-tech-z80-c-compiler-for-cpm/.